worldamazing/plan/docs/overview.md

 Imagine a world where every person wakes up with purpose, knowing that they live in a society built to nurture their potential.
 In this world, stress, scarcity, and conflict are no longer defining features of life.
 Instead, collaboration, fulfillment, and joy guide every action.

 In this future:
-- **People live with time**—time to explore their personal ambitions, build relationships, and simply enjoy life.
+- **People live with time** to explore their personal ambitions, build relationships, and simply enjoy life.
 No longer tied to grueling work schedules, individuals can dedicate themselves to their passions, learning, and loved ones.

 - **Meaningful work** becomes the standard.
 Every person is empowered to contribute in ways that align with their talents and interests, knowing that their efforts directly enhance the well-being of others and the world at large.